Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

 ### Linux Instructions <a name="linux-instructions"></a>

 #### Linux dependencies <a name="linux-dependencies"></a>
-The following packages are needed to build on Ubuntu 16.04:
+The following packages are needed to build on Ubuntu 16.04/18.04/20.04:

 - **CMake version 3.12 or higher** is needed.
-As the `cmake` package available from Ubuntu 16.04 is not compatible, you need to get a supported version at <https://cmake.org/>.
+As the `cmake` package available from Ubuntu may not compatible, you need to get a supported version at <https://cmake.org/>.
 - build-essential
 - git
 - flex byacc